-Our program of retirement benefits for directors and auditors was abolished by the 39th Annual General Meeting of Shareholders, which convened on April 16, 2014.
+The retirement benefit program for officers was abolished for directors and auditors at the 39th Annual General Meeting of Shareholders, which convened on April 16, 2014.
 Directors and auditors who continued to serve following the conclusion of that meeting are eligible to receive the retirement benefits they earned during their service before the program was abolished, with the specific amount, timing, method of presentation, and other terms to be determined by the Board of Directors (for directors) or Kansayaku Board (for auditors).
-In addition, the 41st Annual General Meeting of Shareholders, which convened on April 15, 2016, voted to introduce a new performance-based incentive program that awards shares of company stock to directors (except external directors and non-managing directors) starting during the business year that began January 21, 2017.
-The limits on compensation for directors described above do not apply to this program.